algofoogle/raybox-zero/doc/EWSPEC.md

 NOTE: In my instantiation Verilog snippets I've arbitrarily selected `la_data_in[114:64]` and used a convenience mapping to call them `anton_la_in[50:0]`.
 Hence, 0 below is LA[64], 1 below is LA[65], etc...

+The following list of LA pins assumes [`SNIPPET2_ShareIns.v`](https://github.com/algofoogle/raybox-zero/blob/ew/src/rtl/ew_caravel_snippets/SNIPPET2_ShareIns.v) is the one used.

 0.  `i_reset_lock_a`
 1.  `i_reset_lock_b`
 1.  `i_vec_csb`